The Parole Officer

 The Parole Officer is a 2001 British comedy heist film, written by and starring Steve Coogan, directed by John Duigan, and produced by DNA Films.
 The film also stars Lena Headey, Stephen Dillane, Om Puri, Steven Waddington, Ben Miller, Emma Williams, and Omar Sharif.
-The plot revolves around a probation officer framed for murder, who seeks to prove their innocence by breaking into a bank containing vital evidence against the real culprit, with the aid of a diverse group of former criminals they paroled.
+The plot revolves around a probation officer framed for murder, who seeks to prove his own innocence by breaking into a bank containing vital evidence against the real culprit, with the aid of a diverse group of former criminals he once paroled.

 The film received mixed reviews from critics who, while comparing the film to the early British crime caper films of the 1950s and 60s despite the adult humour involved, were divided over Coogan's performance, the level of comedy, and the audience it catered to.